a-mustafa/DATA-EXPLORATION-AND-VISUALIZATION/README.md

 # DATA-EXPLORATION-AND-VISUALIZATION
-Material of my DATA EXPLORATION AND VISUALIZATION course at JUST
+Material of DATA EXPLORATION AND VISUALIZATION course at JUST

 # Topics Covered in this Course